unerdground/lsc-suffix_tree/README.md

 1. As each suffix of a substring is also a substring, all of them will appear in final result
 2. By now function returns only indexes of start and end of a common substring in a first string;
 So if position of a common substring in second string required, you'll need to perform additional calculations.
-3. Naive tree building takes more than 1 second if sum of string lengths more than 5k symbols.
+3. Naive tree building is quite time consuming, so it's unhandy to use with a long strings.

 ## Further works
 Add function to find position of common substring in second string also.